 Lesson design

-This doesn’t replace your own knowledge in doing the actual teaching part.
+This page doesn’t replace your own knowledge in doing the actual teaching part.
 Instead, the first half gives pointers on making sure your audience can connect to the material, and the last half gives hints to help you come up with good exercises and examples.

 Backwards lesson design